btrccts/btrccts/README.md

 result = parse_params_and_execute_algorithm(Algorithm)
 # The result is an instance of Algorithm, you can now use saved
 # information.
 If you used a sync version of the exchange you can
 # still use them.
-For async exchages the asyncio loop is already
+For async exchanges the asyncio loop is already
 # destroyed.
 print(result.closed_orders)
 ```